Hurreman/Hurremans-Framework/README.md

 ===================

 My small personal framework which I've improved over the years to fit the needs of my various projects.
 I decided to put it up on GitHub to share and get feedback.
+Included is a simple todo-list which requries signup and login.

 Directory overview
 -----------------------------------